raacquah/codepath-web103-prework/README.md

 - [x] **The user can edit a content creator to change their name, url, or description**
 - [x] **The user can delete a content creator**
 - [x] **The user can add a new content creator by entering a name, url, or description and then it is displayed on the homepage**

-The following **optional** features are implemented:

-- [ ] Picocss is used to style HTML elements
-- [ ] The content creator items are displayed in a creative format, like cards instead of a list
-- [ ] An image of each content creator is shown on their content creator card

-The following **additional** features are implemented:

-* [x] Integrated Tailwind CSS for interactive and compelling UI.
+- [x] Integrated Tailwind CSS for interactive and compelling UI.

 ## Video Walkthrough